-Analysis | Finland and Sweden weigh expanding Biden’s ‘ring of freedom’ around Russia
+Analysis | Finland and Sweden weigh expanding Biden’s NATO ‘ring of freedom’ around Russia

 “What has changed, obviously, is that public opinion has shifted to majorities in favor of membership,” Sloan said.
 “That makes an application less risky politically for leaders in both countries.
 In my opinion, given that both countries already have developed quite extensive cooperation with NATO, now is the time for them to make the move.”

-Sloan said that, while the processes differ by country, he expected both would be approved relatively quickly.
+Sloan said that while the processes differ by country, he expected both would be approved relatively quickly.

 Sean Monaghan, a Eurasian politics expert at the Center for Strategic and International Studies, said it was “not unlikely” that either or both countries would wind up joining NATO.
 Finland’s moves are particularly interesting, Monaghan said, in that it tends not to be fickle about such things.
-And he suggested its own experience with war against the Soviets informs what we’re seeing today.
+He suggested its own experience with war against the Soviets informs what we’re seeing today.

-“For the Finns, the 1939 Winter War — which is central to their national identify and strategic culture — may be weighing heavily on them,” Monaghan.
+“For the Finns, the 1939 Winter War — which is central to their national identify and strategic culture — may be weighing heavily on them,” Monaghan said.
 “They suffered the same fate as the Ukrainians are now, and resisted just as fiercely.
 As well as empathy and sympathy, there may be a sense of history repeating itself.”

 A big unknown in all of this is just what’s going on behind the scenes — and how hard Biden himself might be pushing this.
 On Friday, when Finnish President Sauli Niinistö visited the White House, neither he nor Biden addressed NATO in their brief public comments.
 But Monaghan said, “You can bet they were sounding out the U.S. on potential NATO membership.”